SMAC-Group/swag_breast_cancer/README.md

 mtab3759raw <- ae2bioc(mageFiles = ae_obj)
 ```

-The response *y* (i.e. if the subject has breast cancer or not) can be obtained directly from the *mtab3759raw* object together with the type of breast cancer (i.e. either benign, DCIS or invasive).
+The response *y* (i.e. if the subject has breast cancer or not) can be obtained directly from the *mtab3759raw* object together with the type of breast cancer *y*<sub>*s**u**b*</sub> (i.e. either benign, DCIS or invasive) which indicates the sub-populations.
 However, in order to get the final design matrix *X* of miRNAs used in the study, we need to apply the function *normalizeBetweenArrays()* of the *limma* package to our previously found object.
 This function normalizes expression intensities so that the same intensities (or log-ratios) have similar distributions across a set of arrays.

 ``` r
 # Response variable